 German, French, Italian, Romansch

 With the help of an experienced Swiss travel guide, it is an exhilarating place to spend your Switzerland vacation.
 The diversity of the landlocked, mountainous country is the essence of Switzerland and gives the country its unique identity.
-Along with its attractiveness as one of Europe's main tourist destination, it is best known for its financial institutions, fine cheeses and chocolate, the watch making industry, for its scenery and an excellent network of public transportation.
+Along with its attractiveness as one of Europe's main tourist destinations, it is best known for its financial institutions, fine cheeses, and chocolate, the watchmaking industry, for its scenery and an excellent network of public transportation.

 The renowned Swiss obsessiveness with cleanliness, punctuality and hard work, coupled with the highest standard of living in Europe, make about Switzerland one of the most desirable and least problematic of countries in which to travel.
 The tourist infrastructure is highly developed, and the Swiss themselves are unfailingly courteous and proud of the beauty of Switzerland.
 Together with a longstanding tourist tradition, you will leave with lasting memories of a great Switzerland vacation.
 Most Swiss speak English, and at least one of the other Swiss languages - French, German, Italian, or, in the extreme southeast, Romansch.

-There is just something special about Switzerland - a lot of untouched nature and in general people are careful with it with many efforts being undertaken to protecting the environment.
+There is just something special about Switzerland - a lot of untouched nature and in general, people are careful with it with many efforts being undertaken to protecting the environment.
 As a result, Switzerland is far advanced in recycling waste material.
 Chemicals, paper, carton, glass, plastic, cans, textile, oil and cooking fat are all collected separately.
 For most tourists, our recycling measures are relatively drastic.
 However, you will get used to it quickly and the advantages are clear: Switzerland is a very clean country.
 You will not find a lot of street litter along your way.
 Read on to learn more about Switzerland and our Swiss travel guide.

 Attractions and Activities